teads/TeadsSDK-android/README.md

 The Teads SDK is distributed as a gradle dependencie that you have to add to your gradle file.
 It include everything you need to serve "outstream" video ads.

-For complete Integration documentation, [see gradle integration](http://mobile.teads.tv/sdk/documentation/android/android-project-setup/gradle)
+For complete Integration documentation, [see the documentation](https://mobile.teads.tv/sdk/documentation/v4)

 **Short integration using gradle :**
 Add our Maven Repository and the dependency: